 As a member of the Freight Transport Association, we ensure we stay on top of the latest developments within the industry, demonstrating excellence in all aspects of our driving division and ensuring compliance throughout our operations.

-In 2005 Pro-Force was instrumental in setting up the Association of Labour Providers, and today is a Registered Member, and our Managing Director, Matthew Jarrett, sits on the Member’s Council as a Director.
+Pro-Force is a registered member of the ALP and our Managing Director, Matthew Jarrett, sits on the Member’s Council.

 We work closely with the ALP to address and remedy industry problems, at all levels from the ground floor to the boardroom.
 Ranging from tackling key issues such as the risks of worker exploitation, through to ensuring supply chain transparency.